vrothberg/vgrep/README.md

 ###Searching a symbol
 You can search for all occurrences of a specified string 'FOO' in your current directory by calling **vgrep FOO**.
-You can also specify multiple arguments to search for.  vgrep prints the occurrences in the format "Index  Source File Source Line  Content".
+You can also specify multiple arguments to search for.  vgrep prints the occurrences in the format "Index File Line Content".
 The index can later be used to open a specific location in an editor. vgrep caches the results of the last call, so that you can re-open your previous results by simply calling **vgrep** without arguments.
+Add **'--word-regexp'** if you want to match the pattern 'FOO' only at word boundaries (e.g., to avoid
-Add **'--word-regexp'** if you want to match the pattern 'FOO' only at word boundaries (e.g., to avoid substring matches).
+    substring matches).

 ![](https://github.com/vrothberg/vgrep/blob/master/screenshots/grep_example.png)